Things to do around Freycinet & The East Coast, Tasmania

 Foodies around Freycinet, Tasmania: Fine Dining and Gourmet Food and Wine

-• This is a must do.
+• This is a must do in your Things to do around Freycinet.
 Visit Freycinet Marine Farm & be prepared to wade in for your supper.
 Dine in the middle of the sea, on a working oyster farm as part of Oyster Bay Tours.
 The husband and wife team offer 2 types of experiences, and you must book & they promise you won’t get wet.
-The stunning setting on Tasmania’s East Coast, offers gob-smacking views out to The Hazards mountain range
+The stunning setting on Tasmania’s East Coast, offers gob-smacking views out to The Hazards mountain range.
+Kitchen open 9-4pm daily, fresh options til 5pm (Summer trading hours).

 • Annually held, the Bicheno Food and Wine Festival is a celebration of Tasmania’s east coast’s pride around its produce.
 Held each November on the Bicheno waterfront.